This banana nut muffin recipe is such a classic you are sure to love it! These banana nut muffins are moist, delicious and packed with flavor.

 First thing you’ll want to do is get your oven pre-heating.
 Heat to 350 (unless you are following the above directions then heat to 425).
 Line your muffin pan with wrappers or spray with non-stick cooking spray.

 Now combine your bananas, milk and melted butter in a large bowl.
-Next, beat in your egg, vanilla, and brown sugar until well incorporated.
+Next, beat in your egg, vanilla, white sugar and brown sugar until well incorporated.

 Next add in your flour, baking soda, and salt.
 Once that is all well mixed fold in your chopped walnuts.